jpane24/OVtool/README.md

     produce a heat map

   - `p_contours`: a vector of p-value contours plotted.
 The default is 0.01, 0.05, and 0.1.
-We only recommend changing from teh default if the p-value for the raw effect is close to one of these values.
+We only recommend changing from the default if the p-value for the raw effect is close to one of these values.
 This parameter is only used when `print_graphic` equals “2” or “3”.